Treating Tourette's syndrome

-The first and most important part of treatment for Tourette's syndrome is to ensure that you, your child and, if needed, your child’s teachers, friends and other family members all have good information and knowledge about the condition.
+The first and most important part of treatment for Tourette's syndrome is to ensure you, your child and, if needed, your child’s teachers, friends and other family members all have good information and knowledge about the condition.
 This includes:

 - being able to explain Tourette’s syndrome to others if asked about tics